Our Technology

 Batch Consistency

-Automated PHPS (pregelatinized hydroxypropyl starch) production line ensures every batch meets identical specifications.
+Automated hydroxypropyl starch production line ensures every batch meets identical specifications.
 Consistent viscosity, transparency, and gel behavior — batch after batch.

 Crystal Clear Shell

-The microporous, non-crystalline starch granules produced by pregelatinization yield exceptionally transparent capsule shells — with higher clarity than gelatin and most plant-based alternatives.
+The microporous, non-crystalline starch granules produced by pregelatinization yield exceptionally transparent capsule shells — with higher clarity than gelatin.
 Ideal for color cosmetics and skincare where shell transparency is a purchase driver.

 Cost Efficiency

-With a gel yield ratio of up to 1:3.6, 72-hour gel solution stability after melting, and minimal in-process material loss — our material significantly reduces per-unit production costs compared to other plant capsule solutions.
+With a gel yield ratio of up to 1:3.6, 72-hour gel mass stability after cooking, and minimal in-process material loss — our material significantly reduces per-unit production costs compared to other plant capsule solutions.

 Custom Formulation